ianmisner/Intro_R_NIEHS/README.md

 # Intro_R_NIEHS

-This is the data a files used during the NIEHS Intro to R couse on April 16-17, 2020.
+This is the data and files used during the NIEHS Intro to R couse on April 16-17, 2020.